CDCgov/data-exchange-upload/spikes/v2experimental/readme.md

 # V2 Experiment Go

 - Using TUSD official Go implementation as a library and building a custom Go server
-- Refactor current python hooks check in Go
+- Refactor current python hooks check in Go [phase 1]
-- Refactor current c# function into the Go custom server
+- Refactor current c# function into the Go custom server [phase 2 potentially a second Go service]